weaveworks-guides/weave-net-legacy/aws-nginx-ubuntu-simple/README.md

     ./launch-aws-nginx-demo.sh

-If you would like to execute these steps manually the commands to launch Weave and WeaveDNS are
+To execute these steps manually, the commands to launch Weave and WeaveDNS are:

     ssh -i weavedemo-key.pem ubuntu@$WEAVE_AWS_DEMO_HOST1
     sudo weave launch